-- (2) "Dating relationship," for the purposes of this chapter, is defined as a social relationship of a romantic nature.
-Factors that the court may consider in making this determination include: - (a) The nature of the relationship; - (b) The length of time the relationship has existed; - (c) The frequency of interaction between the parties; and - (d) The time since termination of the relationship, if applicable.
+(2) "Dating relationship," for the purposes of this chapter, is defined as a social relationship of a romantic nature.
+Factors that the court may consider in making this determination include:

+- (a) The nature of the relationship; - (b) The length of time the relationship has existed;

+- (c) The frequency of interaction between the parties; and - (d) The time since termination of the relationship, if applicable.

+Domestic/Dating Violence

-Domestic/Dating Abuse and Violence: Harassment on the basis of sex or gender that is intended to harm, threaten, intimidate, or control another person in a relationship of a romantic or intimate nature, regardless of whether that relationship is ongoing or has concluded or the number of interactions between the individuals involved.
+Sexual Harassment that is intended to harm, threaten, intimidate, or control another person in a relationship of a romantic or intimate nature, regardless of whether that relationship is ongoing or has concluded or the number of interactions between the individuals involved.
 This often takes the form of abuse, whether physical, sexual, verbal, emotional, or technological.
-To be a violation of this policy, the behavior must create a hostile environment
+To be a violation of Policy 1065, the behavior must create a hostile environment.

-B. Sexual Assault
+Sexual Assault